vulcanize/vulcanizedb/README.md

 `go get github.com/vulcanize/vulcanizedb`

-Move to the project directory and use [golang/dep](https://github.com/golang/dep) to install the dependencies:
+Move to the project directory:

 `cd $GOPATH/src/github.com/vulcanize/vulcanizedb`

-`dep ensure`

-Once the dependencies have been successfully installed, build the executable with:
+Be sure you have enabled Go Modules (`export GO111MODULE=on`), and build the executable with:

 `make build`

+If you need to use a different dependency than what is currently defined in `go.mod`, it may helpful to look into [the replace directive](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive).
+This instruction enables you to point at a fork or the local filesystem for dependency resolution.

 If you are running into issues at this stage, ensure that `GOPATH` is defined in your shell.
 If necessary, `GOPATH` can be set in `~/.bashrc` or `~/.bash_profile`, depending upon your system.